Camera Icon

 The principal goal of my project was to organize the various documents and images so that they would be accessible.
 ABC was considering next steps for its Archives and members of the Executive Committee needed to know the content of the collection in order to make informed decisions.

 The organizational structure developed for the Allen Bird Club Archives is described below.
-In addition, I prepared expanded Box and Folder Lists to aid review of the content of the collection and the Refuge materials.
+It includes information about the publications, the Fannie Stebbins Memorial Wildlife Refuge, and the Helen Bates Papers.
+In addition, I prepared expanded Box and Folder Lists to aid review of the content of the collection, the publications, the refuge materials, and the Helen Bates Papers.
 Finally, a Box List provides locations for specific categories of records.

 SERIES DESCRIPTIONS

-The Procedural files hold various versions of the Club’s constitution, by-laws, rules and manuals (1912-1999).
-The oldest document in the collection is a handwritten Constitution, recorded by Effie Wilcox, the Club’s secretary.
-It defines the purposes of the Club, “to attract, conserve and study birds” and Amendment One notes the name of the Club shall be “The Allen Bird Club of Springfield, MA.”
+The Procedural files hold various versions of the club’s constitution, by-laws, rules and manuals (1912-1999).
+The oldest document in the collection is a handwritten constitution, recorded by Effie Wilcox, the club’s secretary.
+The constitution states the club’s purpose: to attract, conserve and study birds.
+Additionally, Amendment I designates the club’s new name as “The Allen Bird Club of Springfield, Massachusetts.”
 The constitution is undated, but likely written in 1912.
 The name change to honor Dr. Joel A. Allen, a noted ornithologist who hailed from Springfield, was reported in the February 21, 1912 issue of the Springfield Republican.

 The Bird-related Records (1913-2003) largely consist of field trip reports and count and census records.
-In 1949, the Club published its Annual Spring Census.
-The 25-page booklet includes comments about the weather, noteworthy omissions, interesting records, and the “most significant feature” of the census, that is, the small number of birds observed.
-In contrast, the summary of the 1950 Annual Spring Census notes the establishment of a new high record of 159 species.
+In 1949, the club published its Annual Spring Bird Census.
+The 25-page booklet includes comments about the weather, noteworthy omissions and interesting records.
+A significant feature of the census was commentary about the small number of birds observed.
+In contrast, the summary of the 1950 Annual Spring Bird Census notes the establishment of a new high record of 159 species.
 The Longmeadow Flats produced the most results (114 species).
 Field cards were used to quantify the data in the 1949 census.
 Examples of daily field cards can be found in the counts and census files for the 1950s.

-Other documents of interest include Birds of Springfield, MA and Vicinity (1916), a checklist prepared by Grace Pettis Johnson based on ten years of bird observations, and “Migration Information for Common and Uncommon Birds,” updated in 1976.
-Johnson’s booklet contains separate lists for migrants and permanent residents and winter birds.
+Other documents of interest include Birds of Springfield Massachusetts and Vicinity (1916), a checklist prepared by Grace Pettis Johnson based on ten years of bird observations, and “Migration Information for Common and Uncommon Birds,” updated in 1976.
+Johnson’s booklet contains separate lists for migrants, permanent residents and winter birds.
 The information for migrants includes frequency (e.g., common, rare) and the average date of arrival.
 The booklet was published by the Springfield Museum of Natural History.
-Included in the Migration Information is a list of rare birds and statistics for sightings before 1936 and after 1945.
+Included in the updated migration information is a list of rare birds and statistics for sightings before 1936 and after 1945.
 For example, as many as 30 Golden-winged Warblers were observed during migrations before 1936.
-The sightings of this bird significantly reduced after 1945, a time of wide-spread local development (the recorded number is one to three sightings).
+Sightings of this bird significantly reduced after 1945, a time of wide-spread local development (the recorded number is one to three sightings).
 Another list provides sighting years for rare birds, such as Painted Buntings (1962, 1972, and 1974) and Hawk Owls (1867, 1884, 1932, and 1933), etc.

 The Honors and Awards series consists of one file.
-It contains a clipping: The Allen Bird Club was accorded an Audubon “A” award for its efforts in creating the Stebbins Refuge in Longmeadow in December 1967.
+It contains a clipping: The Allen Bird Club was accorded an Audubon “A” award in December 1967 for its efforts to create the Fannie Stebbins Memorial Wildlife Refuge in Longmeadow.
 The City of Springfield also received an award for being the first municipality to assign fulltime paid staff to its Conservation Commission.
 Benedict Breitung, chairman of the Conservation Commission, accepted the award.

 Arranged alphabetically by name, the Officers files span 1930-2015 and document the activities and focus of past presidents and other officers.
-Several files contain information about Club efforts to conserve land.
-For example, information about the Town of Longmeadow’s purchase of Gasek farm in the Meadows is in files kept by Judith Williams.
-The Club contributed $7,500 to the purchase price (1993).
+Several files contain information about club efforts to conserve land.
+For example, information about the Town of Longmeadow’s purchase of Gasek Farm in the Meadows is in files kept by Judith Williams.
+The club contributed $7,500 to the purchase price (1993).
 Kathy Conway’s files provide background on use of the Rachael Phelps Fund to support the preservation of land that provides critical habitat for nesting and migrating birds and other wildlife (2003-2005).
-Colleen Withgott provided testimony at a public meeting of the MA Water Resources Authority about the Connecticut River Alternative.
+Colleen Withgott provided testimony about alternatives for managing the Connecticut River at a public meeting of the MA Water Resources Authority.
 Withgott’s view was that the ecological consequences of skimming off the “excess” flood waters had not been fully considered (1986).

 In addition, biographical information for Fannie Stebbins is contained in the Officers files.
 There are profiles of Ms. Stebbins, tributes following her death, and a recollection of her school days titled “District No. 7.”
 Her essay evidently was included in a booklet commemorating the 75th Anniversary of Glendale Church in North Wilbraham in 1943.

 Among the files in the Artifacts and Memorabilia series are samples of an ABC circular patch embroidered with a goldfinch and ABC stationery with a drawing of a goldfinch.
 The History files contain writings by Ben Breitung (2002) and George Kingston (2011).
+Breitung’s history was intended for publication in the Springfield Daily News to mark the club’s 90th anniversary.
 Kingston’s “The Allen Bird Club: 100 Years Young” celebrates the Club’s centennial and includes a few images from the earliest days.

 The Photographs were boxed separately from the paper records for conservation purposes.
-There are four folders of photos of meetings and activities arranged by decade and one other folder contains formal portraits of Fannie Stebbins (portrait with a sibling? about 1880; and about 1930).
+There are five folders of photos of meetings and activities arranged by decade and one other folder contains formal portraits of Fannie Stebbins (portrait with a sibling? about 1880; and about 1930).
 The oldest photograph in the decade group was taken on the steps of the Science Museum following a meeting of members of the New England Federation of Natural History.
-It is dated September 21, 1918 and Fannie Stebbins, Grace Pettis Johnson, Robert Sherwood (the upcoming president of the Club) and Reverend Herbert Thayer (the first president of the Club) are among the people who could be identified in the image.
+It is dated September 21, 1918 and Fannie Stebbins, Grace Pettis Johnson, Robert Sherwood (the upcoming president of the club) and Reverend Herbert Thayer (the first president of the club) are among the people who could be identified in the image.
 The meeting is described in the minutes for September 20-21, 1918.
 (SEE Organization Files.)
-Other photos document outings during the 1920s: a visit to Mrs. Nutting’s home in Hampden, a picnic at Mr. Carter’s cottage on River Road in Agawam, Mrs. Eldred’s trip at Forest Park, etc. Fannie Stebbins, Robert Sherwood and others are pictured wearing binoculars during a birding excursion in Amherst.
-A group portrait was taken following an outing in Forest Park, about 1930.
-The file for the 1960s contains a press release photo showing Richard Ballman (ABC President), Lawrence Debing (a past president) and Mrs. William Weise (Secretary of ABC) scanning for a snowy owl in Rockport (January 1960).
+Other photos document outings during the 1920s: a visit to Mrs. Nutting’s home in Hampden, a picnic at Mr. Carter’s cottage on River Road in Agawam, Mrs. Eldred’s trip to Forest Park, etc. Fannie Stebbins, Robert Sherwood and others are pictured wearing binoculars during a birding excursion in Amherst.
+A group portrait was taken following an outing in Forest Park, about 1930, and two snapshots from the 1940s were taken during a field trip.
+The location is unknown.
+The file for the 1960s contains a press release photo showing Richard Ballman (ABC president), Lawrence Debing (a past president) and Mrs. William Weise (secretary of ABC) scanning for a snowy owl in Rockport (January 1960).
 The one other file contains three color snapshots taken during the annual picnic supper and discussion about plantings for birds held at the home of Moreton and Helen Bates on Plumtree Road in Springfield (September 1986).

 The files of Printed Materials primarily consist of newsletters, programs and promotional materials.
 In addition, there is a helpful “Suggested Outline for the Observation of Birds” to aid beginners and members in bird identification (undated).
-It includes General Conditions (season, weather, migration, plumage, numbers), Habitat (water, ground, woods, etc.), Habits (characteristic movements, feeding, calls) and Nesting.
+It includes information about general conditions (season, weather, migration, plumage, numbers), habitat (water, ground, woods, etc.), habits (characteristic movements, feeding, calls) and nesting.

 Three sample newsletters from the 1950s contain program information and general news.
 These are the Newsletter, later edited by Jim Crowe (November 1951 and January 1952), News Droppings by Goldie Finch, Assoc.
 Editor (February 1952) and The Worm: The Monthly Grumblings from the Gizzard of ABC by A. Bryck Mason, Assoc.
 Editor (March 1952).